coduin/epiphany-bsp/README.md

 ## Building from source

 The `master` branch contains the latest release.
 An (unstable) snapshot of the current development can be found in the `develop` branch.
-To manually build the libraryissue `make` from the root directory of the library.
+To manually build the library, issue `make` from the root directory of the library.
 The library only depends on the ESDK which should come preinstalled on your Parallella board.
 The examples and tests are built separately.

 ## About Coduin